Pusher Alternative. Same Protocol. Cloudflare's Edge.

 Avg. subscribers per broadcast10

-Pusher limits are daily; this assumes even usage over a 30-day month.
-See the full Pusher vs Vask comparison.
+Pusher limits are daily; estimate assumes even usage over a 30-day month.

 If you want a written breakdown for your team or your finance lead, the calculator will email you a formatted report keyed to your inputs.
 Same numbers, different format.
 Use it as the supporting doc for the switch decision.